tonyfischetti/assertr/README.md

 assumptions about data early in an analysis pipeline so that data errors are spotted early and can be addressed quickly.

-This package in no way needs to be used with the magrittr/dplyr piping mechanism but the examples in this README use them for clarity.
+This package does not need to be used with the magrittr/dplyr piping mechanism but the examples in this README use them for clarity.

 ### Installation